vlajos/vlajos.github.io/_posts/2015-06-16-ghostscript-pdf-concatenate.md

 Fortunately our next attempt was successful.
 We added `-dAutoRotatePages=/None`
-Which worked properly for both the big batches and all the single files.
+Which worked properly for both the big batches and the single files.

 {% highlight bash %}
 gs -dAutoRotatePages=/None -dBATCH -dNOPAUSE -q -sDEVICE=pdfwrite -sOutputFile=$outfile $inputfiles